 If any member of staff has a concern about a girl, including those from other local schools they are teaching, the local safeguarding procedures must be activated.
 Evidence of FGM may come from disclosure or from visual evidence.
 Such visual evidence must not come from an individual examining the girl.
-From October 2015 Section 5B of the Female Genital Mutilation Act 2003 placed a statutory duty upon a teacher along with regulated health and social care professionals.
+Section 5B of the Female Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015) placed a statutory duty upon teachers along with regulated health and social care professionals.
 In addition to reporting any concerns to the DSL, teachers along with regulated health and social care professionals have a statutory duty to report personally to the Police if they discover that FGM has or appears to have been carried out on a girl under 18.
 Those failing to report such cases will face disciplinary sanctions.